 - If this top is to remain valid, it should not regain the boundaries of its terminal rising wedge.
-In numeric terms, it should not regain0 on a weekly closing basis.
+In numeric terms, it should not restore on a weekly closing basis.

-- Initial support for the ratio now comes at 75.0, the lower rising parallel (blue) trendline.
-More significant support comes between 72.3 – 73.5 (black callout).
+- Initial support for the ratio now comes at 75.0.
+This is the lower rising parallel (blue) trendline.
+More significant support comes between 72.3 – 73.5. (black callout).
 The ratio should not pause for more than 2-3 months at each of these support levels in a downward manner – in favor of silver – if the present situation is going to resolve in a legitimate move higher for the complex over the next 12-18 months.

 Silver Holds Key Support

-As indicated above, silver outperformed gold for the week as the gold to silver ratio again has threatened to break lower.
-Silver itself rose 0.23 cents or 1.4% to finish at $16.75 as of the final trade on the New York COMEX on Friday afternoon (5/11/2018.)
+As indicated above, silver outperformed gold for the week.
+The gold to silver ratio again has threatened to break lower.
+Silver itself rose 0.23 cents (1.4%) to finish at $16.75.
+This was as of the final trade on the New York COMEX on Friday afternoon.
+(5/11/2018.)
 If this break lower in the ratio is to remain valid, it still is possible that both metals may consolidate throughout the summer.
-However, the lows should be in for silver under this model, and the $15.70 – $16.10 initial support zone (black) should hold on any weakness.
+However, the lows should be in for silver under this model.
+The $15.70 – $16.10 initial support zone (black) should hold on any weakness.
 The primary silver chart is thus updated below.
-We will know that silver is ready to begin a serious advance when primary downtrend resistance (blue) is broken, which now comes in at $17.30, a figure which is declining in nominal terms but not in importance each week.
+We will know that silver is ready to begin a serious advance when primary downtrend resistance (blue) breaks.
+Which, now comes in at $17.30.
+This is, a figure which is declining in nominal terms but not in importance each week.

-The key question – which will be reflected in the gold to silver ratio at the appropriate time: how does silver respond when gold breaks its 2016 highs?
-Although silver has lagged on a relative basis for the past two years, it should now begin to show leadership on a percentage basis as gold advances to challenge its sequential resistance levels.
+The critical question – which will reflect in the gold to silver ratio at the appropriate time?
+How does silver respond when gold breaks its 2016 highs?
+Although silver has lagged on a relative basis for the past two years, it should now begin to show leadership on a percentage basis.
+This is as gold advances to challenge its sequential resistance levels.

 Leading Silver Signal Remains Positive

 A leading signal for silver remains strong and improving.
-Below, we update the Wheaton Precious Metals (WPM) indicator, which features this primary silver streamer (top) whose profits are leveraged to silver prices versus its primary product, silver (bottom).
+Below, we update the Wheaton Precious Metals (WPM) indicator.
+The WPM features this primary silver streamer (top).
+The profits leverage to silver prices versus its primary product, silver (bottom).
 Note how WPM is again challenging its 16-month resistance zone between 21.75 – 22.50.
 Looking left (green highlights), we can see that in early 2017 this zone closely corresponded with peaks in the price of silver between $18.20 – $18.50.
-We remind short-term traders that this leading signal, in past circumstances, has at times occurred up to six months prior to a related “catch-up” move in silver itself.
+We remind short-term traders that this leading signal, in past circumstances, has at times occurred up to six months before a related “catch-up” move in silver itself.
 It should thus be used to gauge the potential for trend changes, but not as a timing tool for initiating leveraged trades.

 Key Takeaway on Silver

-Taken in sum, with the gold to silver ratio hinting to break lower at a multi-decade resistance zone, and WPM challenging a 16-month level corresponding with silver nearly $2 higher than at present, the next several months following the typical “summer doldrums” appear increasingly ripe across the precious metals sector, especially silver.
+In sum, the gold to silver ratio hinting to break lower at a multi-decade resistance zone.
+Additionally, with WPM challenges a 16-month level corresponding with silver nearly $2 higher than at present.
+The next several months follow the typical “summer doldrums” appear increasingly ripe across the precious metals sector, especially silver.

 Bullion Exchanges Market Analyst

-Christopher Aaron has been trading in the commodity and financial markets since the early 2000’s.
-He began his career as an intelligence analyst for the Central Intelligence Agency, where he specialized in the creation and interpretation of pattern-of-life mapping in Afghanistan and Iraq.
+Christopher Aaron has been trading in the commodity and financial markets since the early 2000s.
+He began his career as an intelligence analyst for the Central Intelligence Agency.
+This is where he specialized in the creation and interpretation of pattern-of-life mapping in Afghanistan and Iraq.
 His strategy of blending behavioral and technical analysis has helped him and his clients to identify both long-term market cycles and short-term opportunities for profit.